ShaharNaveh/ShaharNaveh.github.io/content/posts/should-I-go-to-a-shortcut-college/index.md

 Relying on shortcut colleges for employment is misguided.
 Employers look for a deep understanding of concepts, critical thinking, and problem-solving abilities-skills that are rarely cultivated in fast-tracked programs.
 Instead, focus on building a robust skill set through consistent learning and practical experience.

 ### You Need To Study On Your Own
 Success in tech requires continuous self-learning and adaptability.
 No single course can provide all the knowledge you need for a sustainable career.
+In the fast-paced world of technology, you must learn new topics independently to keep your skills current.

 ### Shallow Skillset
 Tech involves more than just coding; it requires problem-solving, creativity, and adaptability.
 Shortcut colleges often focus narrowly on specific tools, neglecting broader essential skills.